tychoish/fun/README.md

 ## Version History

-There are no plans for a 1.0 release, though major backward breaking changes increment the second (major) release value, and limited maintenance releases are possible/considered for supported go versions.
+There are no plans for a 1.0 release, though major backward-breaking changes increment the second (major) release value, and limited maintenance releases are possible/considered to maintain compatibility.

 - `v0.12.0`: go1.24 and greater.
-Major API impacting release.
+Major API impacting
+  release. (current)
 - `v0.11.0`: go1.23 and greater. (maintained)
 - `v0.10.0`: go1.20 and greater. (maintained)
 - `v0.9.0`: go1.19 and greater.

+There may be small changes to exported APIs within a release series, although, major API changes will increment the major release value.

 ## Contribution